What Is Job Costing in Construction Accounting?

 A commercial contractor managing a $5 million office building renovation must deal with multiple subcontractors, each responsible for different parts of the project—such as HVAC, plumbing, and electrical work.
 Job costing helps the contractor assign and track costs for each subcontractor, ensuring that every expense is properly allocated to the right part of the project.

 Throughout the project, subcontractors submit RFIs (Requests for Information) when clarifications are needed for design specifications.
-For instance, if the electrical subcontractor submits an RFI to clarify wiring placement in relation to HVAC ducts, this could impact both the timeline and cost.
-The contractor uses job costing to track the labor and materials related to these changes, ensuring that the financial impact of additional work is captured immediately.
+For instance, if an electrical subcontractor’s RFI reveals a design conflict between wiring and HVAC ducts that requires a revision, a change order may be issued.
+The contractor then uses job costing to track the labor and materials authorized by that change order, ensuring that the financial impact of the additional work is captured immediately.

-Similarly, when subcontractors send submittals for materials or equipment—such as HVAC units or plumbing fixtures—the contractor reviews and approves these submittals.
-If approved materials come at a higher cost than initially estimated, the contractor issues a change order to account for the added expense.
-The job costing system allows these changes to be reflected in the project’s overall budget and provides clear visibility into how submittals affect total costs.
+Similarly, when subcontractors send submittals for materials or equipment—such as HVAC units or plumbing fixtures—the contractor reviews them for compliance with project specifications.
+If the submittal process leads to an owner-requested upgrade or identifies a design error requiring a more expensive substitution, a change order is issued to adjust the contract value.
+The job costing system allows these authorized budget changes to be reflected in the project’s financials, providing clear visibility into how scope adjustments affect total costs.

 By integrating job costing with RFIs, submittals, and change orders, the contractor can ensure that every cost is tracked accurately.
 This level of oversight is crucial in large-scale projects with multiple subcontractors, helping the contractor manage the financial impact of design changes and material upgrades while preventing budget overruns.